Tree Extinction

 A horse chestnut tree, which are listed as endangered on the European tree extinction list.

-A horse chestnut tree, which is listed as endangered on the European tree extinction list.
+A horse chestnut tree, which is listed as vulnerable on the European tree extinction list.

 Take action now